alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 - Uphill herringbone (25:30 - 27:00).
 - C shape turning  (28:20 - 29:15).

-After the first three lessons, you can survive in the Nordmark area.
+After the first three lessons (around 3 hours practice), you can survive in the Nordmarka area.
+Falling down while learning is unavoidable in the first month, but every time it increases your sense of balance.

 ## Lesson 4: Skating